behroozazarkhalili/GRPO-Finetuning-Unsloth/README.md

 This repository contains a comprehensive object-oriented implementation of the GRPO (Group Relative Policy Optimization) trainer for fine-tuning Llama 3.2 3B on mathematical reasoning tasks using the GSM8K dataset.

 ## 🏗️ Architecture Overview

-The original procedural script has been refactored into a clean, modular object-oriented design with the following key components:

 ### Core Classes

 #### 1. `ModelConfig`